 Amelia Riley Thornton is a violin and viola instructor, freelance performer, and recording artist.
 Based out of Missoula MT, she enjoys a vibrant career as a multi-genre musician, specializing in classical, Americana folk, jazz, and rock violin and viola.
-An active member of the western Montana arts community, Amelia provides private instruction through her sole proprietorship, Artwork Strings Studio, has served as an adjudicator for the Missoula County Public Schools’ District Music Festival, has directed her own annual summer Artwork String Festival, and leads workshops and presentations on classical and fiddle styles for children and adults.
-She is a member of the Glacier Symphony and performs annually with Festival Amadeus.
+She is currently pursuing a Master of Arts in Music Psychology in Education, Performance, and Well-being at the University of Sheffield, UK.
+An active member of the western Montana arts community, Amelia provides private instruction through her sole proprietorship, Artwork Strings Studio, has served as an adjudicator for the Missoula County Public Schools’ District Music Festival, and leads workshops and presentations on classical and fiddle styles for children and adults.
+She performs with String Orchestra of the Rockies, Glacier Symphony and Festival Amadeus.
 She is also a member and administrator of Missoula ensemble, The Receptionists Music.
-Recently she was awarded the loan of a Norwegian Hardanger fiddle by the Hardanger Fiddle Association of America and is learning about its tradition and performance.
+In 2018, she was awarded the loan of a Norwegian Hardanger fiddle by the Hardanger Fiddle Association of America and learned about its tradition and performance.

 Thornton completed her Masters of Music in Violin Performance at Ohio University, studying under Dr. Solomiya Ivakhiv and Dr. Stephen Miahky.
 Her studies were fully funded with a Graduate Fellowship, which included placement in the Klinder String Quartet, a select ensemble that performed regularly at the Robert Glidden Recital Hall and provided outreach performances in Athens, Ohio.
 Through her Fellowship, Thornton taught an undergraduate course on Upper Strings Methods, which sparked in her a passion for teaching advanced and adult students.
 She also served as a violin instructor for the Athens Community Music School and assisted Dr. Beth Braun with an undergraduate/advanced high school orchestra.